adamwawrzynski/speech-tagging-tool/README.md

 ## About

-Tool for labelling phonemes with start and stop timestamps based on neural network's for English and Polish.
+This repository contains tool for labelling phonemes with start and stop timestamps for English and Polish speech.

 * We acquired ~75% accuracy on TIMIT dataset after 15 epochs of training
 * We acquired ~80% accuracy on CLARIN-EMU dataset after 15 epochs of training[*](#notes)